 Albert Edward Prince of Wales Court in Porthcawl has celebrated 45 years on 4 October 2018 since it officially opened.

-To mark the special occasion, staff organised a party for residents, family and friends – the highlight being a wonderful performance of the Welsh national anthem, Calon Lân, by pupils from Nottage Primary School.
+To mark the special occasion, staff organised a party for residents, families and friends – the highlight being a wonderful performance of the Welsh song, Calon Lân, by pupils from Nottage Primary School.

 Home Manager, Alison Aberdeen, said: “We’re so proud of the contribution our wonderful Home has made to the community.
 We also wanted to say a big thank you to our residents, staff and all the people who have supported our Home over the years.”

 The Home has an on-site beach and a sensory garden.
 It also has a hair dressing salon and even a bar where residents can enjoy their favourite tipple.